 • Sometimes it is very difficult to tell the difference between the patients who really have severe pain, the ones who only think they have severe pain due to psychosomatic illness, and the ones who are drug-seeking addicts.
 Many times there are combinations of these factors all in the same patient.

-• It’s medically risky business because many times if we give enough medication to truly control the pain, we may actually harm the patient by suppressing respirations or blood pressure and deaths have occurred as a result.
-There is sometimes a fine line between controlling the pain and harming the patient.
+• It’s medically risky business because many times if we give enough medication to truly control the pain, we may actually harm the patient by suppressing respirations or blood pressure.
+Many thousands of deaths have occurred as a result.
+There is often a fine line between controlling the pain and harming the patient.

 • There is also the risk that a depressed or otherwise mentally unstable patient will use the medication you have prescribed to commit suicide.